jsiei97/gedcom_visualizer/README.md

 ### Option 2: Traditional Container Setup (Ubuntu 24.04)

 This tool is designed to run inside a container on Ubuntu 24.04 using Podman and DistroBox.
-The container includes all necessary dependencies (Python, LaTeX, and required libraries).
+The container includes all necessary dependencies (Python, LaTeX, Graphviz, and required libraries).

 #### Prerequisites